-We will also provide a weighted average combined-loan-to-value ratio or CLTV.
-The CLTV reflects the loan-to-value ratio inclusive of all loans secured by a mortgaged property on the origination date of the underlying mortgage loan and is calculated by adding together (i) the original loan amount of the first-lien mortgage loan, (ii) the amount then currently drawn on a home equity line of credit as of the origination date of the underlying mortgage loan, and (iii) the outstanding principal balance of any other subordinate mortgage loan as of the origination date of the underlying mortgage loan, and dividing the resulting sum by the lower of (x) the sales price of the mortgaged property and (y) the appraised value of the mortgaged property.
+We will also provide both the weighted average and a quartile distribution of the combined-loan-to-value ratio or CLTV.
+This term is listed as "WA Combined Loan-to-Value" in the Glossary.
+The CLTV of a mortgage loan reflects the loan-to-value ratio inclusive of all loans secured by the related mortgaged property on the origination date of the mortgage loan and is calculated by adding together (i) the original loan amount of the first-lien mortgage loan, (ii) the amount then currently drawn on a home equity line of credit as of the origination date of the mortgage loan, and (iii) the outstanding principal balance of any other subordinate mortgage loan as of the origination date of the mortgage loan, and dividing the resulting sum by the lower of (x) the sales price of the mortgaged property and (y) the appraised value of the mortgaged property.
 For reperforming loans, reperforming modified loans, or reperforming modified step rate loans, the CLTV will be blank.